kyma-project/kyma/resources/eventing/README.md

 ### Configuring NATS JetStream persistence

-The persistence used for the stream used in the JetStream Backend is configurable via the Eventing controller Helm chart.
-By default, the Evaluation profile uses storage type `memory` and the Productionn profile uses the `file` storage type.
-This can be further customized by passing different values to the `kyma deploy` command.
-For example, to install the Production profile with `memory` storage type of `2Gi`:
+The persistence used for the stream in the JetStream backend is configurable using the Eventing Helm chart.
+By default, you can use the `memory` storage type in the evaluation profile and `file` in the production profile.
+You can customize it further by passing different values to the `kyma deploy` command.
+For example, to install the production profile with the `memory` storage type of `2Gi` use:

 ```bash
 kyma deploy --profile production \